 - A supported Induction

 - Supervision

 - Observing staff members in practice

 - Using case studies

 - Reflective practice

 - The close monitoring of sanctions implemented.

 - Making sure the staff promote and provide the opportunity for the children/young person to redeem themselves.

 - All staff receive 'Team Teach' de-escalation skills and physical intervention (Certificated for 2 years and refreshed thereafter)

 - Challenging behaviour training

 - Effective communication training

 - Understanding Autism and Asperger's syndrome training

-- Attention Hyperactivity Activity Disorder (AHSD) training.
+- Attention Deficit Hyperactivity Disorder (ADHD) training.

 - Therapeutic training (Respond rather than react)

-Systems that are put in place to manage behaviours and monitored by The Home:
+Systems that are put in place to manage behaviours and are monitored by The Home: